house-of-abbey/GarminHomeAssistant/examples/Select.md

 Provides an option picker in order to select from a list of options.
 Supports both Home Assistant `select` and `input_select` entities, or manually configured options.

+For a simpler alternative that cycles through values instead of opening a picker, see [Tap Action Selects](Actions.md#selects).

 ## Select Entity

 The simplest form uses a `select` entity.
 The available options are automatically fetched from the entity's `options` attribute, and the current selection is displayed as a sub-label.